kuzzleio/documentation-old/src/plugins-reference/plugins-creation-prerequisites/index.md

 The `init` function can:

-* throw an error: Kuzzle Backend will properly shutdown if it does
+* throw an error: Kuzzle will properly shutdown if it does
 * return a Promise, if async tasks need to be performed.
-If so, please note that if a plugin does not resolve (or reject) the returned Promise within the configured timeout (see `plugins.common.initTimeout` in [Configuring Kuzzle Backend]({{ site_base_path }}guide/essentials/configuration/)), then Kuzzle Backend will throw a timeout error and shutdown
+If so, please note that if a plugin does not resolve (or reject) the returned Promise within the configured timeout (see `plugins.common.initTimeout` in [Configuring Kuzzle]({{ site_base_path }}guide/essentials/configuration/)), then Kuzzle will throw a timeout error and shutdown